takelwerk/takelage-doc/doc/tools/rake.md

 [takelbase](https://hub.docker.com/r/takelage/takelbase)
 docker base image.

-Similar tasks exist for every role and for every molecule command.
+Similar tasks exist for every molecule command for the project and for every ansible role.
 So in this case, a handful of Rakefiles can lead to dozens of tasks.

 You can have a look what commands a task will run by appending `run=dry`: